al6x/nim/nodem/readme.md

 - Auto-versioning, signature of remote functions validated to match the local function, via `full_name`.
 - Idempotent timeouts, waiting for node to get running.

-# Features if used with Elixir-bridge
+# If used with Elixir-bridge

 The **main use case is to communicate between Nim processes**.
 It's also possible to communicte with other languages.
 One special case is Elixir-birdge, giving Nim access to excellent Elixir IO runtime and capabilities.